-Meet our Co-Presidents:
+Meet our President:

-Kyle Linardo and Joel Moore
+Kyle Linardo

 Born and raised in Southern New Jersey, Short Line Model Railroad Club Co-President Kyle Linardo’s interest in trains and railroading was sparked by weekend family trips to the Strasburg Rail Road.
 The Linardo family would make the yearly pilgrimage starting from before Kyle reached the age of one and, despite attending college and law school in Virginia, is an unbroken tradition that continues to this day.
 Kyle’s dad built a small layout on a 4′ x 8′ table to run the model trains acquired at the Choo Choo Barn’s and local South Jersey model train shops and shows and Kyle has been a model railroader ever since.
 Kyle moved to Lancaster County in 2020 and began the process of joining the SLMRC shortly thereafter.